pgillet/spark-article/prerequisites.md

 , distributing pods evenly across nodes, etc.
 But there are circumstances where you may want more control on a node where a pod lands, for example to ensure that a pod ends up on a memory-optimized or compute-optimized machine, or with an SSD attached to it.
 In our case, Spark executors need more resources than drivers.
-We need to constrain driver pods and executor pods to only be able to run on particular node(s).
+We thus need to constrain driver pods and executor pods to only be able to run on particular node(s).
 We will use [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to make the selection.

 Execute the following command for the node(s) intended to execute driver pods: